MartaKliuchnik/hospital-appointment-scheduler/README.md

 - userId: The ID of the user scheduling the appointment.
 - doctorId: The ID of the doctor with whom the appointment is scheduled.
-- specializationId: The ID of the specialization to which the doctor belongs.
+- specialization: The specialization to which the doctor belongs.
 - appointmentTime: The date and time of the appointment.

 **Example Request**

-Description: POST request to create a new appointment.
+Description: A 'POST' request to create a new appointment.
 It includes an Authorization header with a bearer token for authentication and specifies the content type as JSON.
-The request body contains the details of the appointment, including its ID, the user's ID, the doctor's ID, the specialization ID, and the appointment time.
+The request body contains the details of the appointment, including its ID, the user's ID, the doctor's ID, the doctor's specialization, and the appointment time.

 ```

 curl -X POST http://localhost:8080/api/v1/appointments \
 -H "Authorization: token" \
 -H "Content-Type: application/json" \
--d '{ "id": 1, "userId": 1, "doctorId": 1, "specializationId": 1, "appointmentTime":
+-d '{ "id": 1, "userId": 1, "doctorId": 1, "specialization": "Cardiology", "appointmentTime":
 “2024-06-10 09:00:00”, }'

 ```